Azure/ms-rest-nodeauth/README.md

 Things to consider when using personal accounts:

-The authentication methods accept a `domain` in the options parameter where you can pass the id of your tenant.
+The authentication methods accept a `domain` property in the options parameter, in which you can pass the ID of your tenant.
 When using personal accounts, credentials created with no `domain` fail to generate the right token for authentication.
-Due to the same reason, the list of subscriptions for all the tenants in your account returned by some of these methods will be empty too.
+For that same reason, the list of subscriptions expected in the return value of these methods will be empty for personal accounts too.

-The workaround is to pass the tenant Id to `domain` property in the options when using these authentication methods.
-You can get the tenant id from Azure portal or Azure CLI.
+The workaround is to pass the tenant ID to the `domain` property in the options when using these authentication methods.
+You can get the tenant ID from Azure portal or Azure CLI.

-If you need to fetch the tenantId programatically, follow the below steps
+If you need to fetch the `tenantId` programmatically, follow the steps below:

-- Use any of the authentication methods without setting the domain to get a credential
+- Use any of the authentication methods without setting the domain to get a credential.
-- Pass the credential the `buildTenantLists()` to get the list of all tenants in your account
+- Pass the credential the `buildTenantLists()` to get the list of all tenants in your account.

-You can also update the `domain` in the same credential by using the `setDomain()` method on it.
+You can also update the `domain` in the same credential by using the `setDomain()` method of the credential object.

 ### Example